denniemok/staff-chat-simplified/README.md

 <hr>

 ### Major Highlights
-- Simple and lightweight, with no other unrelated components.
+- Simple and lightweight, with no unrelated components.
-- Highly configurable with HEX colour support included.
+- Highly configurable with HEX colour and PAPI support included.
 - Automatically translates any colour codes in staff chat.
 - Forward compatible with all 1.8+ versions.